tmkim/mle-basic/README.txt

+T Planet - mle-basic-client.vercel.app/
-Basic exam app for tw mle (no users)
+--> Web app for taking practice exams with customizable exam options (no users)

 ** Initial development complete (current: v1.1.6) **
 -- will be updating for bugs and UI updates --

-Online site - mle-basic-client.vercel.app/

 Components/Features -
     * Exam list